JamesJeberson/MEDIAN-in-SQLServer/README.md

 # Median-in-SQLServer
-SQL Server does not have MEDIAN() Keyword hence below SQL Querry helps to find Median in a Dataset
+SQL Server does not have MEDIAN() Function builtin hence below SQL querry helps to find Median in a dataset (say Numbers and column Number)

 ```sql
 DECLARE @total_rows INT